38th Lake Garda Optimist Meeting – Day 1

 Three races completed by all fleets on the first day of the 38th Lake Garda Optimist Meeting at Fraglia Vela Riva.

-In the 212 strong Junior Division, the overall leader is Santiago Sesto Cosby (7-2-1) of Britain, tied on points with the Elizabeth Winters (4-3-3) of Greece.
+In the 212 strong Junior Division, the overall leader is Santiago Sesto Cosby (7-2-1) of Britain, tied on points with Elizabeth Winters (4-3-3) of Greece.

 In third place is Italy’s Erik Scheidt (9-1-2) tied on points with Giulia Bartolozzi.